-NWB Bank's audited financial information as at and for the years ended 31 December 2021, 2020 and 2019 set out or incorporated by reference herein (the 'Financial Information') has been prepared in accordance with generally accepted accounting principles in the Netherlands prepared on the basis of Title 9 of Book 2 of the Dutch Civil Code and the Dutch Accounting Standards ('DAS') as issued by the Dutch Accounting Standards Board ('DASB') (hereinafter collectively 'Dutch GAAP').
-The financial information for the years ended 31 December 2021, 31 December 2020 and 31 December 2019 have been audited by Ernst & Young Accountants LLP ('Ernst & Young').
+NWB Bank's audited financial information as at and for the years ended 31 December 2022, 2021 and 2020 set out or incorporated by reference herein (the 'Financial Information') has been prepared in accordance with generally accepted accounting principles in the Netherlands prepared on the basis of Title 9 of Book 2 of the Dutch Civil Code and the Dutch Accounting Standards ('DAS') as issued by the Dutch Accounting Standards Board ('DASB') (hereinafter collectively 'Dutch GAAP').
+The financial information for the years ended 31 December 2022, 31 December 2021 and 31 December 2020 have been audited by Ernst & Young Accountants LLP ('Ernst & Young').
 Unless otherwise indicated, the financial information in this Base Prospectus relating to NWB Bank has been derived from the Financial Information.

-NWB Bank prepared its financial statements in accordance with IFRS-EU from 2005 through 2010, applying the fair value option under IFRS-EU.
-Under IFRS-EU applied with fair value option, a large portion of NWB Bank's loans was designated and stated at fair value through profit or loss.
-Under this accounting method, changes in market value of NWB Bank's loans, including changes in value caused by interest spreads, had the potential to result in substantial unrealized gains and losses.
-In 2011 NWB Bank decided to prepare its financial statements in accordance with Dutch GAAP with effect from 1 January 2011 in order to better reflect its position as a public-sector bank.
+NWB prepares its financial statements in accordance with Dutch GAAP in order to better reflect its position as a public-sector bank.
 NWB Bank elected to convert to Dutch GAAP, because IFRS-EU did not provide for the possibility to cease applying the fair value option on a retrospective basis.
 Dutch GAAP has several specific choices in respect of the measurement and recognition of gains and losses on financial instruments.
 The measurement and recognition choices depend on the category in which the financial instrument is classified.
 Under Dutch GAAP, NWB Bank measures its loans (granted and funded) at amortized cost and continues to measure its derivatives at fair value and subsequently applies fair value hedge accounting.